johnbillion/slurpetta/README.markdown

 ./update
 ```

-The `plugins/` directory will contain all the plugins when the script is done.
+The `plugins` and `themes` directories will contain all the plugins and themes when the script is done.

 ### Scanning the repo